benchopt/benchopt/doc/plotting.rst

 ==============

-WIP decsription of the different plotting tools
+WIP description of the different plotting tools